matthew-brett/barts-setup/barts_setup.md

 There are two options for networking in this setup:

 1. Fully wireless — WIFI
-2. Partly wired  — WIRED
+2. Mostly wired  — WIRED

 #### WIFI